-- I usually work between 20-30 hours depending if I’m traveling or not.
-Almost all is related to business and technology, so I build business relations and I go “into the office” to do that.
+- I usually work between 20-30 hours depending on if I’m traveling or not.
+Almost all are related to business and technology, so I build business relations and I go “into the office” to do that.

 - I love gardening mainly on Saturday and Sunday after church.

 We want to thank Ron, for providing us with all of this information.
 If you would like to participate in a spotlight and tell the story behind your project hosted with us, please let us know.
 Your success is what matters most to us.